-Actions 1 and 2- Professional learning-Instructional Strategies and Coaching
+Actions 1 and 2- Professional development learning-Instructional Strategies and Coaching

 Due to the continuing achievement gap present between our English Learners, low income students, and students with disabilities compared to that of all other students, the LEA developed this action.
-It is supported in academic research that highly trained, effective teachers and support staff using instructional strategies designed to create access and meet the needs of all learners leads to improved outcomes for students.
-The LEA is focused on the implementation. of providing teachers with continued professional learning opportunities focused on instructional strategies designed to meet the needs of our diverse student groups when the Pandemic hit.
-Consequently, many of the scheduled training opportunities (AVID Summer Institute, Project Based learning, etc...) were cancelled.
-Focusing on research based instructional strategies to meet the needs of scholars with exceptional learning needs is essential to the LEA's goal of educating the "whole child," and to narrow the existing achievement gap.
+It is supported in academic research that highly trained, effective teachers, and support staff, using instructional strategies designed to create access and meet the needs of all learners, leads to improved outcomes for students.
+The LEA is focused on the strategy of providing instructional staff with continued professional learning opportunities focused on research based approaches designed to meet the needs of our diverse student groups.
+Focusing on research based instructional strategies to meet the needs of scholars is essential to the LEA's goal of educating the "whole child," and to narrow the existing achievement gap.
 We are providing this action on an LEA wide basis.
-However, we believe that our unduplicated student groups will benefit most from this action.
+However, we believe that unduplicated student groups will benefit most from this action.